zuernerd/zuernerd.github.io/_posts/2025-07-30-fault-simulator.markdown

 `cp content/src/examples/main_0.c content/src/main.c`

 This is a very basic C example demonstrating a branching decision.
-The code defines two possible execution paths—one for success and one for failure—using macros provided by the simulator:
+The code defines two possible execution paths, one for success and one for failure, using macros provided by the simulator:

 ```c
 int main()